Study Up on the Basics

 Bright Start 529

-This Illinois-based plan is Morningstar* Gold-rated and offers low-cost investment options from respected mutual fund families, including Vanguard, DFA, T. Rowe Price, and Dodge & Cox.
+This Illinois-based plan is one of the nation’s most highly regarded direct-sold 529 plans and offers low-cost investment options from respected mutual fund families, including Vanguard, DFA, T. Rowe Price, and Dodge & Cox.

 Alabama’s highly rated plan was named one of Kiplinger’s favorites thanks to its low fees.
 CollegeCounts 529 offers quality fund families and great flexibility.